-There are significant issues with portal vein delivery of islets and potentially other cell technologies that we believe could be improved with Sernova's technologies.
-For example, following islet infusion with portal vein delivery, there is a significant initial reduction in surviving islets due to an immediate blood-mediated inflammatory reaction (IBMIR), which may damage and destroy a substantial proportion of the islets infused into the portal vein.
+There are significant issues with portal vein delivery of islets and potentially other therapeutic cells that we believe could be improved with Sernova's technologies.
+For example, following islet infusion with portal vein delivery, there is a significant initial reduction in surviving islets due to an immediate blood-mediated inflammatory reaction (IBMIR), which may damage and destroy a substantial proportion of the islet cells infused into the portal vein.
+Due to the persistent death of islets through portal vein infusion, often islets from multiple donor organs are required to achieve efficacy or even insulin independence and this effect is often transient.
+Furthermore, undesirable portal vein hypertension, thrombosis, and liver steatosis (fatty liver) may occur following cell transplant into the portal vein.
 Also, the proportion of patients with insulin independence decreases over time, likely due to continued islet destruction with multiple etiologies.
-A further shortcoming of portal vein transplant is that infusion of cells into the portal vein is limited to donor islets and is not amenable to advanced technologies such as glucose-responsive insulin-producing stem cell-derived cells, similar to those licensed by Sernova, or xenogeneic cells being developed to overcome the limited supply of donor islet cells.
+A further shortcoming of portal vein transplant is that infusion of cells into the portal vein is limited to available donor islets and for safety reasons is not easily amenable to technologies such as glucose-responsive insulin-producing stem cell-derived cells, or xenogeneic cells being developed to overcome the limited supply of donor islet cells as these cells are not retrievable.